Billy-Spearman-WCCI/RaceCarExtension/README.md

           and https://github.com/engma/thymeleaf-cheat-sheet/blob/master/README.md
         * But non-HTML files (e.g. CSS) have a different syntax -- https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#textual-syntax
+        * The attribute names in calls to `model.addAttribute()` must match exactly the variables referenced within the templates themselves.
     * `@RestController` -- An annotation for linking endpoints (e.g. `/courses/{course_id}/`) to API responses.
         * `@CrossOrigin` -- An annotation stating that REST will accept requests from JavaScript running in any webpage, as opposed to the default where only requests from scripts loaded from the same site will be